Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 As soon as the firewall rule was enabled on DC-1, successful ping replies should begin appearing.

 Press Ctrl + C to stop the ping.
-Type in ctrl+c to make it stop.
 Now that the necessary resources are deployed and basic connectivity is confirmed, we can begin installing Active Directory Domain Services (AD DS) on the Domain Controller.
 </p>
 <br />
 <h1>Active Directory Installation</h1>